MelvrickLee/BRG-28-ISEA-/README.md

 For the virtual machine application, I chose VirtualBox I also downloaded the ubuntu ISO file
 I proceeded with unattended guest installation with default settings.
-The user name is VBoxUser
+I also allocated more RAM and video Memory in settings The user name is VBoxUser
 <img width="1279" height="879" alt="loginLinux" src="https://github.com/user-attachments/assets/76388e3a-f7ef-45ad-99d0-f20a504a65f2" />
 *Login Page